gavz/lucasg.github.io/_posts/2017-08-24-Writing-a-dash-docset.md

 * [docsets generators](https://github.com/zealdocs/zeal/wiki/Third-Party-Resources#docset-generators) such as [dashing](https://github.com/technosophos/dashing) which can automagically create a docset from an existing html documentation using CSS selectors.
 (Fun fact : dashing is created by a Microsoft Azure guy and written in `Go`.
 Go figure.)
 * Custom creating one with lots of scraping, copious amounts of sweat and a bit of luck/skill.

 In my case, the Powershell Modules documentation is public and reside here : [https://github.com/PowerShell/PowerShell-Docs](https://github.com/PowerShell/PowerShell-Docs).
-However the documentation is written in a markup langage suited for [DocFx](https://dotnet.github.io/docfx/), Dotnet documentation generator.
+However the documentation is written in a markup language suited for [DocFx](https://dotnet.github.io/docfx/), Dotnet documentation generator.
 DocFx is not dash-compatible yet, so the first option is out.

-Theoretically, I could have tried to generate the html documentation using `DocFx` and converting it in a docset using `dashing`, but that would have implied to use two tools I don't have any experience in and the resulting docset can be difficult to debug (as you will see further below) if anything went wrong somewhere.
+Theoretically, I could have tried to generate the HTML documentation using `DocFx` and converting it in a docset using `dashing`, but that would have implied to use two tools I don't have any experience in and the resulting docset can be difficult to debug (as you will see further below) if anything went wrong somewhere.
 If the Microsoft Azure people want to do it this way, they are more than welcome.
 So out with the second option.

 Third option it is, then.